Lallevato/Computer-Science/README.md

 # Computer-Science

-#Some code I made in Computer Science I!
+#Some code I made in Computer Science I and II